-The Department of English and the Office of the Dean of Humanities and Social Sciences are delighted to announce that Dionne Brand will be giving the 2017 Pratt Lecture on March 15th at 8 p.m. in the LSPU Hall.
+The Department of English and the Office of the Dean of Humanities and Social Sciences are delighted to announce that George Elliott Clarke will be giving the 2018 Pratt Lecture on Thursday, March 8th, at 8 p.m. in the LSPU Hall.

-Named in honour of the Newfoundland-born poet E. J. Pratt, the Pratt Lecture is the oldest public lecture at Memorial University.
-Past lecturers include Northrop Frye, Terry Eagleton, Ursula LeGuin, Alberto Manguel, and Anne Carson.
+The Pratt Lecture is the oldest public lecture at Memorial University.
+Past lecturers include Dionne Brand, Northrop Frye, Terry Eagleton, Ursula LeGuin, Alberto Manguel, and Anne Carson.

 The annual Pratt Lectures are published in pamphlet form and are available from the Department office.